Jacotsu/iron_dome_telegram/README.md

 # Iron Dome Telegram
 Iron dome is a program inspired by [mass ban telegram](https://github.com/egonalbrecht/mass_ban_telegram).
-Its main is to preemptively ban potentially hostile users from your groups.
+Its main purpose is to preemptively ban potentially hostile users from your groups.

 ## Usage